In Healthcare Law

 Typically, you’ll have an MD or DO—a physician collaborating with, let’s say, a chiropractor, an NP, or some other kind of healthcare professional.

-There are a lot of permutations on the multi-disciplinary healthcare practice.
+There are a lot of permutations in the multidisciplinary healthcare practice.

-Yesterday, for example, the client was a Nurse Practitioner who wanted to set up a clinic that deal with functional medicine and wellness.
+Yesterday, for example, the client was a Nurse Practitioner who wanted to set up a clinic that deals with functional medicine and wellness.

 At the same time, we’re representing a medical doctor client who is involved with a chiropractic practice, and instead of starting a practice, he’s seeking to extricate himself from the practice.

-One thing to remember is that, we can think about the world as having two different slices.
+One thing to remember is that we can think about the world as having two different slices.
 One is the clinical practice itself, on one hand, and the other is the business side.
-The business side we typically put under a management company we called an MSO, a Management Services Organization.
+The business side we typically put under a management company, we call an MSO, a Management Services Organization.

 Again, the key point to remember is that clinical practice is very different from the business side.